 Colleges Everywhere Accept SAT Scores

-Students who take the digital SAT can send their scores to colleges (unless they take the test with accommodations approved by their state but not by the College Board).
+Students who take the digital SAT can send their scores to colleges (unless they take the test with accommodations approved by their state but not by College Board).

 Colleges will get students' digital SAT scores the same way they receive paper test scores; there won’t be any indication of how students took the test.

 Hand score verification isn’t available to digital test takers.
-This service is unnecessary because students submit their responses through their secure testing computer instead of marking an answer sheet in pencil.
+This service is irrelevant because students submit their responses through their secure testing computer instead of marking an answer sheet in pencil.
 Read more about score verification.